pdf compressor

 • For critical print jobs (posters, high-res artwork), avoid aggressive compression.

-Tip: If your PDF is a scanned document and looks too blurry after compression, keep the original or scan at a slightly higher quality next time (and compress only for sharing copies).
+Tip: If a scanned document looks too blurry after compression, keep the original or scan at a slightly higher quality next time (and compress only sharing copies).

 Troubleshooting & FAQ